cppitems/cppitems/items/010/item.md

 - then, all occurrences of these template parameters are *substituted* (replaced) with the respective arguments

 > Can a argument substitution fail?
 Are there different types of failure?
+> - yes can fail: example: type does not support requirements
+> - yes, depends "where" an error occurres

 Let's consider two examples showcasing the effect of errors occurring from the evaluation of
 - expressions with "direct influence" on the function type and the template parameters, and